rlsn/Ingestor/docs/dataset_expansion.md

 ## 2. Acquiring Datasets
 - Once approved, the data team determines the methods to download, partition and store the dataset.
-- A designated dataset class is defined and added to [pygestor.datasets](pygestor/datasets), with the metadata of the new dataset initialized.
+- If a general class like [pygestor.datasets.HuggingFaceParquetDataset](pygestor/datasetshf_parquet.py) is available, use it to initialize the metadata of the new dataset.
+Otherwise define a designated dataset class and add it to [pygestor.datasets](pygestor/datasets).
 - The dataset is downloaded using pygestor, and subsets and partitions are automatically organized.
 - Verify that the dataset has been downloaded and stored correctly.